 Explore the beautiful Wineglass Bay.
 Choose a guided early morning hike to the look out for spectacular views over the Freycinet National Park or make foot prints in the sand as you combe beach.

 There is so much to see and experience on Maria Island.
 This natural wildlife sanctuary is also home to historic convict ruins and the World Heritage Listed – Darlington.
 Take a tour of the restored convict penitentiary and see the Painted Cliffs at Hopsground Beach.
 The islands residence include Bennetts wallabies, Forester Kangaroos, pademelons and Tasmania Devils.

 Tasman National Park

-With some of the most spectacular coastine in Austalia, discover the many interesting rock formations and towering sea cliffs that are home to a wide range of marine & bird life, land animals and rare flora with Tasman National Park.
-Highlights include Catheral Rock, The Candlestick and the natural bridge - Tasman Arch.
+With some of the most spectacular coastline in Australia, discover the many interesting rock formations and towering sea cliffs that are home to a wide range of marine & bird life, land animals and rare flora with Tasman National Park.
+Highlights include Cathedral Rock, The Candlestick and the natural bridge - Tasman Arch.

 Port Arthur Historic Site

 Located on the Tasman Peninsula, the Port Arthur Historic Site is a must see destination on any Tasmanian tour.
 World Heritage Listed site housed some of Australia’s and Britain's worst convicts during the 18th and 19th centuries.
 The resident archaeologist hosts a private behind the scenes tour.
 See private collections and enter historical buildings that are not accessible to the general public.
 The evening concludes with the Captain’s farewell drinks at Port Arthur's Asylum building.

 ** Please note that this is an expedition cruise, visiting remote coastlines and regions rarely visited by larger vessels.